-During an open book exam, you'll need to deal with a number of challenges including maintaining focus, managing your time and avoiding distractions.
-This short guide will give you some strategies to help you stay on track and succeed in your examination.
+If you're taking an online open book exam, you'll need to deal with a number of challenges including maintaining focus and managing your time.
+This short guide by former Academic Skills Course Leader Tom Reid gives you some strategies to help you succeed in your examination.

 Tip 1 - Don't panic!